-After telling President Obama that I’m the federal policy attorney for the National Center for Lesbian Rights, I thanked him for the leadership he and his administration have shown in advancing the rights of LGBT people.
-Notwithstanding the advances, I impressed upon President Obama that there is much more to be done to even come close to fully protecting LGBT people under the law.
+After telling President Obama that I’m the federal policy attorney for the National Center for Lesbian Rights, I thanked him for the leadership he and his administration have shown in advancing the rights of LGBTQ people.
+Notwithstanding the advances, I impressed upon President Obama that there is much more to be done to even come close to fully protecting LGBTQ people under the law.

 We both noted wryly that the march toward equality is often tortured, but he was confident that we would get there—a parallel to the story of hope and justice told in “Thurgood.”

 We know this story well.
 It is the story of all historically minority communities who struggle for equality and justice.
 When “equal protection of the law” seemed like a punch line rather than a promise.
 Recounting how he transformed that punch line into a phrase with resonance and meaning was what made “Thurgood,” and the man himself, so inspiring.